abarax/abarax.github.com/content/grrcon2012.md

 	APR 28, 2012 12:00:59.2562

 **Question 3.
-What was that name of the file that dropped the backdoor?**
+What was the name of the file that dropped the backdoor?**

-We have already uncovered this above it was swing-mechanics.doc.exe
+We have already uncovered this above.
+The filename was swing-mechanics.doc.exe

 **Question 4.
 What is the IP address of the C2 server?**